TV Tropes Needs Your Help

 - Averted in Atelier Iris 2 with your last party member Viese, who joins at the third to last chapter at level ONE.
 Somewhat justified since the plot of the chapter she joins is to backtrack to previous areas.

-- May possibly be the case with Ariel in Kingdom Hearts.
+- May possibly be the case with Ariel.
 One could try to argue that the rest of the group are actually fighting at an extreme disadvantage (not being use to fighting in water as fish-people) and so Ariel having grown up in a water world has the home field advantage.
 However, by that logic every single mermaid should be just as good in combat, if not better, than Ariel; which leaves one wondering why the giant city full of Bad Ass mermaids wouldn't have driven the heartless away long before our characters appeared.

 - This also could possibly apply to Jack Skellington, whose original movie never once shows him fighting, or Aladdin, who in the movie is somewhat competent at Deadly Dodging and wields a sword at one point but without training.
 Both characters join Sora after mid-game and are possibly a bit too strong compared to their movies.
 But then again, it's ambiguous enough to mostly be forgiven (just how strong SHOULD a giant skeleton be in a fight anyways?)